Sacred Art in the Age of Contact

 Together, these materials offer a fuller picture of the relationship between art and spirituality in both Chumash and Spanish traditions, and demonstrate the sustained deployment of Chumash visual systems by native artists in early colonial visual culture.
 Highlighting themes of sacred geography, language, materiality and resistance, Sacred Art investigates the mutually transformative interaction between these traditions, which have immediate implications on the ways in which the cultural dynamics of Santa Barbara County are understood today.

-The exhibition will be presented at two venues, the Art, Design & Architecture Museum, UC Santa Barbara and the Santa Barbara Historical Museum and is part of the collaborative exhibition, Pacific Standard Time.
+The exhibition was presented at two venues, the Art, Design & Architecture Museum, UC Santa Barbara and the Santa Barbara Historical Museum and is part of the collaborative exhibition, Pacific Standard Time.

 Miguel Cabrera (Mexican, 1695-1798), Virgin of the Apocalypse (18th Century)